When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Rain in Tatra mountains

-In the video, we are descending on the difficult route from Rysy during quite heavy rain.
+In the video, we are climbing down from Rysy (the highest mountain in Poland) during quite heavy rain.
 Rocks and ladders were very slippery.

 Probability

-But in most of the days, the rain occurs early afternoon or later and in the evening.
+But on most days, the rain occurs early afternoon or later in the evening.
 Usually rains very intensively for a short period of time 30 minutes to a few hours.
-In hot days it's accompanied with thunderstorms.
+On hot days it's accompanied by thunderstorms.

-For Morskie Oko (basically the middle of the Tatras) the weather measurements show most day with rain has June with number 22 The lease rainy month is November but it has far lower temperatures on avg.
-10ºC colder than summertime.
+For Morskie Oko (basically the middle of the Tatras) the weather measurements show most days with rain has June with number 22 The least rainy month is November but it has far lower temperatures on average 10ºC colder than summertime.
 It has only 8.5 rainy days plus 6 snowfalls on average in November.

 The second best is a bit warmer and with longer daytime, the September.
-It has on average 7 sunny days and 16 days with rain episode.
+It has on average 7 sunny days and 16 days with rain episodes.

 Advice